 We’re aware that in large firms, people are responsible for one specific job, and that’s why their process looks different.
 They have a business analyst, a researcher and a tester, whilst at Gorrion, these are product owner’s tasks.
 In other words, we tend to wear many hats at once.

-Thus, we propose making design sprints and building a minimum viable product (MVP) to test the product and learn something from it.
+Thus, we propose making design sprints and building an MVP to test product and learn something from it.
 All of this, to bring the most of the product, to find a unique selling point (USP) so that it meets market needs.

 It’s also the reason why we’re looking forward to meeting the target audience.
 We can see their first impression of the product prototype, gather feedback from the early customers, analyze it, and adapt it to the product to bring the most value.
 In fact, many options, features, and designs result from continuous tests and opinions from potential customers.
 That’s what makes successful digital products.